gabrielmenezesatlas/atlas-git-hooks/README.md

 ## Usage

-Change the pre-commit template file with the action you want to take before the user successfully commits.
+Change the pre-commit template file created in .atlasHooks/pre-commit and add the action you want to take before the user successfully commits.

 Example if you are using docker:
 ```bash